Investigators are searching for a motive in shooting at Michigan church. Here’s what we know

 That included openly declaring his hatred for the LDS church.

-Kris Johns, a city council candidate in Burton, met Sanford on the campaign trail about a week before the attack, he told CNN.
-Sanford asked him two questions: “What are your thoughts on guns?” and “What are your thoughts on Mormons?”
+Kris Johns, a city council candidate in Sanford’s town of Burton, who met Sanford around a week before the attack, told CNN that Sanford asked him two questions when they met on the campaign trail: “What are your thoughts on guns?” and “What are your thoughts on Mormons?”

-Johns could sense “long-standing anger” from Sanford about the LDS church, he said.
-“It was a person who really had an animus towards the LDS church.”
+Johns said he could sense “long-standing anger” from Sanford about the LDS church.
+“It was a person who really had an animus towards the LDS church,” Johns said.

-Sanford was “an individual who hated people of the Mormon faith,” White House Press Secretary Karoline Leavitt told Fox News on Monday without further explanation.
+White House press secretary Karoline Leavitt told Fox News Monday that Sanford was “an individual who hated people of the Mormon faith,” though she didn’t provide further explanation.

-Sanford is registered to vote in Michigan, which does not have partisan voter registration.
-A “Trump Vance” campaign sign was on his home’s fence in June, a Google Street View photo shows, and he once wore a Trump shirt, a social media photo from 2019 shows.
+Sanford is registered to vote, but Michigan does not have partisan voter registration.
+A Google Street View photo from June 2025 shows a “Trump Vance” campaign sign on his home’s fence, and a social media photo from 2019 showed Sanford wearing a Trump shirt.

 Victims suffered gunshot wounds and smoke inhalation

-Henry Ford Genesys Hospital received eight patients, ages 6 to 78.
-Five – including one who died – had gunshot wounds, while three suffered smoke inhalation, said Danic, the hospital’s medical chief of staff.
+Henry Ford Genesys Hospital received eight patients from the attack, ranging from 6 to 78 years old.
+Five of those patients suffered gunshot wounds, one of whom died, Danic, the hospital’s medical chief of staff, said.
+The other three patients suffered smoke inhalation.

-One shooting victim was in critical condition Monday with bullet wounds to the chest and abdomen, while another was in critical condition with gunshot wounds to the abdomen, Danic said.
+One of the others was in critical condition Monday with multiple gunshot wounds to the chest and abdomen, while another also was in critical condition after suffering gunshot wounds to the abdomen, according to Danic.
 Another man was shot in the leg.
-And a child who was shot was stabilized and transferred, Danic said.
+And a child who was shot was stabilized at the hospital before being transferred, Danic said.

-One smoke inhalation patient taken to Henry Ford Genesys was still intubated Monday while two had been discharged, Danic said.
+Among the three patients brought to Henry Ford Genesys for smoke inhalation, two have since been discharged, but one was still intubated Monday, Danic said.

 “I feel so bad about the families that were affected by this, aside from ours,” Sanford’s father, Tom, told CNN affiliate WXYZ.
 “We are beside ourselves.”